 Child poverty

-Our ambition is for Nottinghamshire to be a place where children grow up free from deprivation and disadvantage, and birth and social background do not hold people back from achieving their potential.
+Our ambition is for Nottinghamshire to be a place where children grow up free from deprivation and disadvantage, where birth and social background do not hold people back from achieving their potential.

 We work together to reduce levels of child poverty and to mitigate the effects of child poverty on children, young people and families, as well as on future generations.